nikouu/ASP.NET-Core-Large-File-Upload-Examples/README.md

 - Using dotnet 7.0.203
 - Extra work is needed to make this work with IIS (such as for an Azure Web App) but that's outside of the scope for this example.
 - Remember, this is for a silly personal project 🤓, however I think there is value in better understanding how internal buffering works.
+- Animating is hard for someone who hasn't done it before..

 ## References